Improving Addiction Recovery

 We synthesized our research through a journey map and chose two key moments to focus on.
 This helped us identify a specific problem and target demographic.

 Those who have a positive experience at their first meeting can form life-long communities.
-However, attendees are mostly older men, and most groups are 12-step programs, which emphasize giving into a higher power.
-For people such as young adults, women, and atheists, it can be difficult to feel comfortable attending with strangers for the first time.
+However, attendees are mostly older men, and most groups emphasize giving into a “higher power”.
+For people such as young adults, women, and atheists, it can be uncomfortable attending with strangers.

-Learning to manage relapses and the triggers that cause them is key to long-term recovery
+Learning to manage triggers and relapses is key to long-term recovery

 Relapses are hugely destructive - especially in isolation.
-The fear and despair caused by relapse further feeds into the hopelessness that makes recovery seem impossible.
+They further feeds into the hopelessness that makes recovery seem impossible.
 Relapses can occur even after years of sobriety, especially when a stressful event occurs, such as a death, change in job, or divorce.

 Young adults are the hardest hit but most underserved

-Despite the fact that young adults are nearly twice as likely to have an addiction than those over 25, only 12% of Alcoholics Anonymous members were under the age of 30 in their latest survey.
-Many of the young adults we spoke to were often turned off by the religious language of 12-Step programs.
-These programs also often have dated websites, and sometimes require making a phone call to get more information, a huge obstacle sell for a younger generation used to modern tech.
+Young adults are nearly twice as likely to have an addiction than those over 25, but only 12% of Alcoholics Anonymous members were under the age of 30 in their latest survey.
+Many young adults we spoke to were turned off by the religious language of these programs.
+Program information also wasn’t easily accessible online, requiring a phone call to learn more.

 Ideating